-Time Phasing: Early: Provides feed-forward information for Investigation B.
+Early: Provides feed-forward information for Investigation B.

-Rationale: Crew health and safety, in accordance with priorities and implementation of NASA's Human Research Program.
+Rationale: Crew health and safety, in accordance with priorities and implementation of

 Investigation B: Conduct fundamental research to understand the physiological, biological, and mental effects of the lunar environment on humans.

 Preamble: This Investigation will measure the cumulative effects of fractional gravity, radiation and dust on biological systems.